-I’d say it’s been over a year now since I’ve stepped foot on a golf course or driving range so a couple of days ago me and my bestie decided to smash some balls, let the big dog eat so to speak.
+I’d say it’s been over a year now since I’ve stepped foot on a golf course or driving range so a couple of days ago me and a friend decided to smash some balls, let the big dog eat so to speak.
 But my big dog kept coming up… hungry?
 Contact, yes I can do that, but for some reason I have this super impressive ability of being to hit the ball and it goes directly behind me.
 Not even sure how I do it, but the poor guy that was trying to work on his swing eventually packed up and moved to a safer location.

-And with golf there is just so much flippin’ stuff to remember.
+Plus with golf there is just so much flippin’ stuff to remember.
 How to hold the club, lining up the ball, keep your head down, keep your arm straight, don’t look up, bend your knees, when all I want to do is hit it and have it go straight, is that so much to ask?

 Superfood Broccoli Salad